 - Next add the sieved dry ingredients to the wet ingredients a little at a time.
 Mix together until a smooth batter forms.

-- Grease a loaf pan and line with parchment paper
+- Grease two loaf pans and line with parchment paper

-- Pour batter into loaf pan, leaving enough room in the pan for the cake to rise
+- Divide batter into two and fill loaf pans, leaving enough room in the pans for the cake to rise

-- Bake at 300°F for 1 hour and 10 minutes, checking the cake with a toothpick at the 1 hour mark.
+- Bake at 300°F for 45 minutes to 1 hour, checking the cake with a toothpick at the 45 minutes mark.
 If the toothpick comes out clean, remove from the oven, if the toothpick has batter continue to bake, rechecking in 10 minute increments

 - Remove from the oven and allow to cool completed